AlecxMoritz/character-manager-client/README.md

 For any characer management needs!

-Includes only character creation right now, but will be expanded to handling equipment, inventory items, spells, and weapons.
+Includes only character management right now, but will be expanded to handling equipment, inventory items, spells, and weapons.